10 effective ways to promote sustainable tourism

 Did you know that most of the carbon emissions are released during the landing and takeoff of the plane?
 Therefore, booking nonstop flights without any connections is better for the environment.

 Therefore, whenever it is possible, look for direct flights.
-They result in lesser fuel consumption, are convenient, and more environmentally friendly.
+They result in lesser fuel consumption, are convenient, and are more environmentally friendly.

 Stay at an environmentally conscious hotel